cedesk/cedesk.github.io/index.md

 ## Source Code Repository
 The source code is available at [Github](https://github.com/cedesk/data-exchange).

-Development related documentation is given in the [Developers Guide](/developers-guide).
+Development related documentation is given in the [Internals](/internals).

 ## Issue Tracker
 Bugs and feature requests can be also filed at